Title: Forever My Duke

 Publisher: St. Martin’s Paperbacks

-Stand alone or series: Full Just Friends series
+Stand alone or series: #2 in the Unlikely Duchesses series

 Blurb from the cover:

 Hadrian Ames, the Duke of Clayton, needs a bride.
 He even has the perfect one picked out.
 That is, until he meets the lovely, free-spirited Natalie Fanshawe.
 She’s the opposite of what a man of his high rank should desire in a wife—an outspoken American who has never even set foot in a London ballroom.